plcarmel/cryptic-sequences/README.md

 # cryptic-sequences

-Note: The library is close to being production ready, but it is not there yet.
-It is a matter of days, though, before the first release is built.
+**Note:** The library is close to being production ready, but it is not there yet.
+It is a matter of days, though, before the first release is made.
+I want to do everything I can to make sure the algorithm passes as many statistical tests as possible before someone starts using it in production and end-up with stuck with a suboptimal algorithm.

 ## What